Ua

 • How the session’s flow is congruent with the client’s metaphors: when the metaphor had a back-in-time orientation, our questions pointed back; when the metaphor switched to a forward-in-time orientation, our questions pointed forward.

 • We ask a number of contextually clean questions.
-These are not part of the ‘basic’ or ‘standard’ set of questions which are close to being universally clean, rather they are ‘clean’ because they stay very close to the logic of the client’s metaphors.
+These are not part of the ‘basic’ or ‘standard’ set of questions which are close to being universally clean, rather they are ‘clean’ because conform to the logic of the client’s metaphors.

 The annotation describes our thinking when deciding which Clean Language question to ask.